pactus-project/pactus.org/docs/guide/learn-account.md

 # Account info

-Account structure is used to hold the balance and sequence number of any address.
-In future we might have storages root under account struct to support smart contracts.
+Account structure is used to hold the balance and sequence number of accounts.
 ```go
 type Account struct {
    Address  crypto.Address `cbor:"1,keyasint"`